ssstl/MAX-Facial-Age-Estimator-Web-App/README.md

 # Create a web app to show the age estimation from the detected human faces

 The biological ages of people oftentimes provide a significant information for many applications; for example, surveillance, product recommendation, etc.
-Existing commercial devices such as mobile phones, webcams are continuously creating visual data (images/videos).
-Given a visual data with human faces, the age estimation model predicts the ages of the detected faces.
+Existing commercial devices such as mobile phones, webcams are used to create visual data (images/videos) constantly.
+Given visual data with human faces, the facial age estimator model predicts the ages of the detected faces.
 With the predicted ages, the information can be applied to different algorithms such as ``grouping'' which provides the observations in statistics --- different groups of people for various activities.

 In this Code Pattern we will use one of the models from the [Model Asset Exchange (MAX)](https://developer.ibm.com/code/exchanges/models/), an exchange where developers can find and experiment with open source deep learning models.
-Specifically we will be using the [Facial Age Estimator](https://github.com/IBM/MAX-Faical-Age-Estimator) to create a web application that will first detect human faces and then output the ages with the bounding boxes of the associated detected faces.
+Specifically we will be using the [Facial Age Estimator](https://github.com/IBM/MAX-Facial-Age-Estimator) to create a web application that will first detect human faces and then output the ages with the bounding boxes of the associated detected faces.
-The web application provides an user-friendly interface backed by a lightweight python server using Tornado.
+The web application provides an user-friendly interface backed by a lightweight python server.
 The server takes webcam as input via the UI and sends them to a REST end point for the model.
 The model's REST endpoint is set up using the docker image provided on MAX.
 The Web UI displays the estimated age with the associated bounding box for each person.